ARIA-Funded-TREND/HMS/README.md

 ## 🌐 Overview
 This repository provides a reference implementation of *Scalable Machine with Intrinsic Higher Mental States*.

-The code is provided for Equations (7–9) in the formulation where latent Q, K, and V tokens are initialized from normal distributions, and the top-12 most relevant tokens are selected for attention.
-The computational complexity is $$\mathcal{O}(N + k^2)$$, where k << N and k <= sqrt(N).
-This results in near-linear scaling with respect to the number of tokens N. Running the provided implementation reproduces all Co4 results reported in the paper.
-For experimentation with the joint internal state mu, Equation (1) can additionally be implemented.
+The code is provided for Equations (7–9) in the formulation where latent $Q$, $K$, and $V$ tokens are initialized from normal distributions, and the top-12 most relevant tokens are selected for attention.
+The computational complexity is $$\mathcal{O}(N + k^2)$$, where $k \ll N$ and $k \le \sqrt{N}$.
+This results in near-linear scaling with respect to the number of tokens $N$.
+Running the provided implementation reproduces all Co⁴ results reported in the paper.
+For experimentation with the joint internal state $\mu$, Equation (1) can additionally be implemented.

-The codebase can be easily adapted to reproduce results for Co4-MLP, which replaces attention entirely with a simple MLP applied to the modulated V tokens.
-This variant achieves strictly O(N) complexity.
-To reproduce this version, use Equations (10–12) and initialize latents from input projections such that: Q_L = Q_X, K_L = K_X, and V_L = V_X.
+The codebase can be easily adapted to reproduce results for **Co4-MLP**, which replaces attention entirely with a simple MLP applied to the modulated V tokens.
+This variant achieves strictly $$\mathcal{O}(N)$$ complexity.
+To reproduce this version, use Equations (10–12) and initialize latents from input projections.

 The repository is released as an open research platform rather than a finalized architecture to support reproducible research, transparent experimentation, and community-driven development.
 It includes: training scripts, evaluation pipelines, configuration files, and pretrained checkpoints corresponding to the experiments reported in the paper.

-For questions, issues, or collaboration inquiries: TREND@stir.ac.uk
+For questions, issues, or collaboration inquiries:**TREND@stir.ac.uk**

 ## 🧠 Core idea